-Asthma is a common lung condition that affects the breathing tubes (airways) that carry air in and out of your lungs.
+Asthma (mate huango) is a common lung condition that affects the breathing tubes (airways) that carry air in and out of your lungs.
 Asthma causes wheeze and cough, and can make it difficult to breathe.
-New Zealand has one of the highest rates of asthma in the world, affecting up to 1 in 7 children and 1 in 8 adults.

 This page focuses on asthma in adults.
 For information about children with asthma, see asthma in children.

 On this page, you can find the following information: